Where am I?

 “I-I don’t know,” I stumble slightly while shooting my gaze away, not expecting her to ask for my advice.
 “Obviously I’m not a nobleman.”

 “That is why I ask you,” she replies.
 “I know precisely what a nobleman might say…but what shall you say?”

 “I ask…what holds you back?
 Are you worried someone might harm you?”

-“What?”
 She seems taken aback that I would suggest that—although it’s something I’ve had to worry about often in my life, which is why I suggest it.
-But, I suppose someone like her does not have to worry about that quite as much.
+But, I suppose someone like her does not have to worry about that so much.

 “No, no, it is nothing of the sort.
 It is just…being judged so harshly by everyone…”

 I don’t speak it aloud, as I’m sure it would come off as trivializing; but, I suppose that’s something else I’ve become far too used to, myself.
 Even with all I’ve been through, though, this is much easier said than done, especially for someone like her.
 Realizing this, I choose my words carefully.